Comparing NeoGenomics (NASDAQ:NEO) and Digipath (OTCMKTS:DIGP)

 |2.67

-NeoGenomics presently has a consensus target price of $19.17, indicating a potential upside of 21.46%.
-Given NeoGenomics’ higher possible upside, equities analysts plainly believe NeoGenomics is more favorable than Digipath.
+NeoGenomics has a consensus price target of $19.17, suggesting a potential upside of 13.75%.
+Given NeoGenomics’ higher possible upside, analysts clearly believe NeoGenomics is more favorable than Digipath.

 |Gross Revenue